Cher Weighs In On Immigrants Being Shipped To Los Angeles: We Can’t Take Care Of Our Own

 — CBS Los Angeles (@CBSLA) April 14, 2019

-Residents have reported concerns about the the cleanliness and safety of their neighborhoods as a result of the crisis.
-KNBC reported in December that just one encampment of homeless tents and RVs stretched for 1.5 miles in the San Fernando valley.
-Deborah Smith, a resident who reportedly moved to the area because it was “lovely” is now worried about her neighborhood.
-Smith said seeing rodents, filth, needles and feces had become a “safety factor.”
+Residents have reported concerns about the cleanliness and safety of their neighborhoods as a result of the crisis.
+KNBC reported in December that just one encampment of homeless tents and RVs stretched for 1.5 miles in the San Fernando Valley.
+Deborah Smith, a resident who reportedly moved to the area because it was “lovely,” is now worried about her neighborhood.
+Smith said seeing rodents, filth, needles, and feces had become a “safety factor.”

 While it is not illegal to be homeless in LA, some residents maintain that the city’s government is not doing enough to make sure health and safety codes are being enforced, according to KNBC.